 The problem is not the overall capitalist system.
 Theories of capitalism and "free markets" may not be perfect, but then no system is.
 The problem is that these theories may apply to capitalism, but they do not apply to corporatism.
 Although they are conflated, corporatism is not capitalism.
 The corporate entity is by its very design an attempt to circumvent capitalist market forces.

 The capitalist theories that are frequently cited by American commentators come from the 19th century.
 But the modern corporation did not come into existence until 1970.
-Economics textbooks have never been updated with attempts to think through exactly how these new entities fit into theories of capitalism (they do not).
-The popular thinking holds that a corporation is "just a business, like your neighborhood bakery," and that free markets will guide its behavior.
-That is simply false.
+Economics textbooks have never been updated with attempts to think through exactly how these new entities fit into theories of capitalism (hint: they do not).
+The popular thinking holds that a corporation is "just a business, like your neighborhood bakery," and that free markets will guide its behavior, which has proven false.

 The problem is not that the humans working inside the corporation are too greedy.
 To be sure, humans are a constant and so is our tendency to greed.
 But there is no reason to think that we are somehow more greedy now than we were in the past.
 And besides, there is no way to biologically modify the level of greed we have evolved.

 I maintain, therefore, that the root problem is the issue of control.
-Although, morality is not entirely ineffective.
-If society can find its way to a higher state of morality, it might facilitate human cooperation and make it easier for us to regain control.
+Although, morality might not be entirely ineffective—if society could find its way to a higher state of morality, it might facilitate human cooperation and make it easier for us to regain control.
+But I’m skeptical of this entire line of thinking, this is how the general public thinks, which has gone nowhere.

 THE PROBLEM IS NOT BAD PERSONAL CHOICES

 The problem is not the decisions of the general population (consumers).
 Again, humans are a constant, and so is their decision-making capability.
 The masses are of average intelligence and are busy living their lives.
-Meanwhile, the corporation selects for intellectual outliers and has them work long hours to outsmart the rest of us.
+Meanwhile, the corporation selects for intellectual outliers and has them work long hours to outsmart the general population.
 If consumer choices could stop corporations from cannibalizing society, that would have happened by now.

 Besides, if we decide to blame the masses, we're just playing into the corporation's game of shrugging off externalities (recall the corporate messaging discussed in Part 3: "you did it yourself" and "just vote with your wallet").
 The very fact that the corporation tells us that this is the right response, is how we know it is not.